OldRacingCars.com

 9. March 742L [7] (Paolo Bozzetto): New to Trivellato Racing Team, and raced in F2 by Paolo Bozzetto with Elba sponsorship, initially in short-nose specification.
 At Karlskoga and Enna-Pergusa in August it was raced by Carlos Alberto Jarque, who was Argentinean F2 champion and was backed by Juan Manuel Fangio.
 By this time the car was in long-nose specification.
 Bozzetto returned to the drive for the last two races of the season.
 Not known after 1974.

 10. Chevron B27 [27-74-10] (David Purley): Sold in May 1974 to Team Harper, and used by David Purley in the European F2 championship.
 Probably the car driven by David Purley at the Brands Hatch Boxing Day libre race at the end of the season.
 Team Harper advertised both their Chevron B27s as rolling chassis in January 1975.
 This car is likely to be the "late 1974 F2 car" used by Doug Thomson (Edinburgh, Scotland) in Scottish libre, sprints and hillclimbs in 1975, and offered for sale in January 1976 with a Swindon BDA and Hewland FGA400 gearbox.
-Thomson recalls that he sold the car to UK-resident American Bob Brown (not Bobby Brown) who occasionally raced what is described by Autosport as an ex-Harper B27 in Indyatlantic and Formula Libre in 1976, after buying the car late in 1975.
+Thomson recalls that he sold the car to UK-resident American Bob Brown (not Bobby Brown) who occasionally raced what is described by Autosport as an ex-Harper B27 in Indyatlantic and Formule Libre in 1976, after buying the car late in 1975.
 Brown was backed by Oceaneering International, a Texas company, and is believed to have been a diver working in the North Sea oil field.
 He appears to have taken the car back to the US.
 Then unknown until an "ex-Purley" B27 was raced by Bobby Brown in SVRA and HSR vintage racing.
 Sold to Skip Jones (Portland, OR) and used in ICSCC and SOVREN vintage racing, fitted with a 2-litre Wenz Cosworth YBM engine.
 Sold in August 2016 back to Bobby Brown.

 12. March 742L [732-10] (Vittorio Brambilla): STP March Engineering works car for Jean-Pierre Beltoise at Hockenheim and later by Jean-Pierre Jarier at two races.
 Probably the car used by Jacques Coulon at Hockenheim, by Beltoise at Albi and by Stuck at Estoril.
 To Brian Lewis Racing for 1974 and updated to 742 spec for Andy Sutcliffe as '742-10b', then run for hire drivers later in the year.
 To Roger Heavens for Antônio Castro Prado for F2 in the latter part of 1975, then sold via Hervé Le Guellec to Jimmy Mieusset as a backup car for French hillclimbing at the start of the 1976 season.
 Also used by Roger Rivoire in May 1976, and then sold to Jean-Pierre Simon in June 1976.
 Retained by Simon for 1977, still with its BMW engine.
 Unknown in 1978, when it could have been the 742-BMW of, for example, Robert Despratx in southwest France.
 Then to Maurice Crozier and raced in 1979 and 1980 with a 1600cc Ford engine.
 Advertised by Crozier with or without its 1600cc Cosworth FVA engine in November 1980.
-It was next seen with Michel Goutarel, who raced it in courses de côte in the Lyon area in 1981 and 1982.
-Goutarel appears to have kept this car for some time, as he is noted as the winner of the Course de côte régionale de Vals-prés-Le-Puy in September 1986.
+Acquired by Daniel Mangini during 1981, and fitted with an ex-Pourcher Ford engine.
+Raced by him in courses de côte in 1982.
+History then unknown until it was advertised by Yves Bonjean (Pont-du-Château, Auvergne, France) in September 1997.
+The car was still in the 1977 bodywork used by Crozier.
+Sold via Philippe Demeyer (Liège, Belgium) to Simon Hadfield (Shepshed, Leicestershire).
+Sold to Howard Katz (New York, NY) who raced it extensively in US vintage racing around 2005.
+To Nick Osborn (UK) and raced in Historic F2 in 2016, still exactly in Katz' livery.
+Still owned by Osborn in February 2019, but by the summer it was owned by Graham Adelman, who also owned the Beta-liveried 732/4.
+Adelman raced the STP-liveried 732 at the 2019 Silverstone Classic.

 13. March 742L [8] (Giancarlo Martini): New to Trivellato Racing Team, and raced in F2 by Giancarlo Martini, entered by Scuderia Everest.
 In 1975, Martini raced for Giancarlo Minardi's Everest-sponsored Scuderia del Passatore, and the March 742 was retained as a muletto.
 It was raced by Martini at Enna, by Roberto Farneti at Misano when it had 752 bodywork, and is very probably the car raced by Lorenzo Niccolini at Vallelunga in October.
 The car was then retired and according to a later advertisement it was acquired by Antonino Missiroli who fitted a non-F2 BMW engine and used the car for track days only.
 It then passed to a Mr Guerzoni (Bolzano) in 1985, but its history is then unknown until acquired by Christian Bouveron (Prunoy, France) in 2007.
 It was advertised by Bouveron in 2017 when it was restored to Everest livery and in long-nose 1974 specification.
 Bought by Gerard Gamand in 2019, who commenced a restoration of the car.